C# or D♭ Chord Guitar

 Chord Tones

-The 3 notes that form the C# Major chord and their role in the major scale.
+The 3 notes that form the C# or D♭ Major chord and their role in the major scale.

 IRoot